oracle-livelabs/converged/microservices-cicd/liquibase-jenkins-flow/liquibase-jenkins-flow.md

-# CI/CD Workflow using Liquibase with SQLcl Walkthrough
+# CI/CD Workflow using Liquibase with SQLcl Walk Through

 ## Introduction

-This lab will walk you through CI/CD workflow using the pipeline built in the previous lab.
+This demonstration will walk through a typical schema change request workflow using Liquibase with SQLcl.

 ![CI/CD Flow](images/cicd-jenkins-github.png " ")